LeeWannacott/table-sort-js/npm/README.md

 <script src="table-sort.js"></script>
 ```

-Refer to the documenation for examples how to use table-sort-js with [HTML.](https://leewannacott.github.io/table-sort-js/docs/html5.html)
+Refer to the documenation for examples on how to use table-sort-js with [HTML](https://leewannacott.github.io/table-sort-js/docs/html5.html)

 #### To make tables sortable: